Principles of Excellence

 To inquire into the status of your benefits, log into eBenefits.
 (Note: The DVA regional office will only take an inquiry if it has been four to six weeks since your paperwork was sent.
 When doing so, please be sure to have the following information available: semester enrollment dates, number of credit being taken, and your address.)

-Once entitlement is established by the DVA, individuals utilizing veterans education benefits must submit a Veterans Benefits Registration Form to Loyola University Maryland.
-This form needs to be completed for each semester that you wish to receive benefits.
-Loyola's Veterans Affairs School Certifying Official will then prepare enrollment certification based on your enrollment status and submit it to the DVA for processing and payment.
+Once entitlement is established by the DVA, individuals utilizing veterans education benefits must submit a Veteran Education Benefits Registration form to Loyola University Maryland's School Certifying Official.
+This form, which is available to students via their student account in Self-Service, needs to be completed for each semester that you wish to receive benefits.
+Loyola University Maryland's School Certifying Official will then prepare enrollment certification based on your enrollment status and submit it to the DVA for processing and payment.
 Processing takes anywhere from nine days to ten weeks before payment authorization is made.

 Note: Veterans approved for Chapter 30 Education Benefits (Montgomery G.I.
 Bill®) must verify their attendance with the DVA at the end of each month via the W.A.V.E. website.
 Payment of Chapter 30 benefits will not be made until students submit verification of their enrollment.